viniciussoaresti/whativelearned/webdevelopment/backend/aws/awssam.md

 Default region name [None]: ** the region where your requests go e.g. us-west-2 ** Default output format [None]: ** options: json(default), yaml, text or table **
 ```

-When running any aws command, you can select the profile by putting --profile profilename on the end of it.